autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ## NeuralReconW

 [NeuralReconW](https://github.com/zju3dv/NeuralRecon-W) is specifically designed for heritage scenes and hence can only be applied to these scenes.
 Specifically, it uses sparse point clouds from colmap to create a coarse occupancy grid.
 Using this occupancy grid, the near and far plane for each ray can be determined.
 Points are sampled uniformly along the ray within the near and far plane.
 Further, NeuralReconW also uses surface guided sampling, by sampling points in a small range around the predicted surface.
 To speed up sampling, it uses a high-resolution grid to cache the SDF field such that no network queries are required to find the surface intersection.
-The SDF cache is regularly updated during training (e.g. every 5K iterations).
+The SDF cache is regularly updated during training (every 5K iterations).
 To train a NeuralReconW model on the DTU dataset, run the following command:

 ```
 ns-train neusW --pipeline.model.sdf-field.inside-outside False heritage-data --data data/heritage/brandenburg_gate